-Relevant Standards: Learning Goals: Learning Objectives: generations.
+Relevant Standards: Learning Goals: Learning Objectives: the local and national levels of United States government.
+6.1.4.A.9: Compare and contrast responses of individuals and groups, past and present, to violations of fundamental rights (e.g., fairness, civil rights, human rights).
+6.1.4.A.10: Describe how the actions of Dr. Martin Luther King, Jr., and other civil rights leaders served as catalysts for social change and inspired social activism in subsequent generations.
 6.1.4.A.11: Explain how the fundamental rights of the individual and the common good of the country depend upon all citizens exercising their civic responsibilities at the community, state, national, and global levels.
 6.1.4.A.12: Explain the process of creating change at the local, state, or national level.
 6.1.4.A.13: Describe the process by which immigrants become United States citizens.
 6.1.4.A.14: Describe how the world is divided into many nations that have their own governments, languages, customs, and laws.
 6.1.4.A.15: Explain how and why it is important that people from diverse cultures collaborate to find solutions to community, state, national, and global challenges.
-6.3.4.A.1: Determine what makes a good rule or law and apply this understanding to rules and laws in your school or community (e.g., bike helmet, recycling). democracy today.
-(3 weeks) Students will be able to identify and analyze historic figures and ordinary people who have exemplified good citizenship.
-Students will be able to identify leaders in our community, state, and country.
-Students will be able to describe the role of public officials, including the President.
-Students will understand how leaders are chosen through the democratic process.
+6.3.4.A.1: Determine what makes a good rule or law and apply this understanding to rules and laws in your school or community (e.g., bike helmet, recycling). types of governments.
+Students will be able to describe how citizens can take action against unfairness.
 Students will be able to identify a local issue in the community and develop a plan of action to enhance our community.